scalastic/scalastic.github.io/_posts/en/2023-05-04-update-docker-image.markdown

 layout: post
 title: "Towards DevOps Excellence: Explore Docker Image Update Automation"
 date: 2023-05-04 23:07:00 +0200
-description: Automate Your Docker Image Updates with DevOps to Maintain Security, Stability, and Performance of Your Applications.
-Enhance efficiency and reliability through CI/CD pipelines and centralized image registry management.
+description: Automate updates of your Docker images using DevOps CI/CD to maintain security, stability, and performance of your applications.
 img: update-docker-image.jpg
 fig-caption: Photo by <a href="https://unsplash.com/@chuttersnap?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">CHUTTERSNAP</a> on <a href="https://unsplash.com/fr/photos/fN603qcEA7g?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
-tags: [DevOps, Docker, Update, Automation]
+tags: [DevOps, Docker, Update, Security, Automation]
 lang: en
 permalink: /update-docker-image/
-status: draft
+status: finished
 ---

-In the DevOps ecosystem, containerization with Docker has become a common practice for application deployment.
-Docker images provide a convenient solution for encapsulating applications and their dependencies, enabling rapid and reproducible deployments.
-However, keeping these images up to date can be challenging, especially when managing a large number of images and ensuring deployment security.
-In this article, we will explore how to automate Docker image updates, leveraging DevOps practices to streamline and secure this essential process.
+In the DevOps ecosystem, containerization with Docker has become a common practice for deploying applications.
+Docker images provide a convenient solution for packaging applications and dependencies, enabling quick and easy deployment.
+However, keeping these images up to date can be a significant challenge, especially when managing a large number of images and ensuring the absence of vulnerabilities.

+In this article, we will explore how to automate Docker image updates, leveraging DevOps practices to streamline and secure this crucial process.

 <hr class="hr-text" data-content="Content">